-Happy Halloween!!!!
-I’m really looking forward to this evening.
-Every year we get together with friends and family at our house to have a pizza party before we set out to trick or treat!
+Happy (almost) Halloween!!!!
+I’m really looking forward to it this year.
+It’s a four year tradition that we have friends and family over to our house Halloween evening.
+We enjoy a pizza party, and then set out to trick or treat!
 And this year, since we have our new beautiful table that Travis built, I wanted to do a quick and easy budget friendly Halloween tablescape!
 Need some ideas for Halloween table decorations?
 Look no further.
 I threw this together all with items I had on hand.

-Since the stores are most likely all sold out of Halloween decor at this point, using items on hand to create this centerpiece is perfect!
+Since the stores are selling out of Halloween decor at this point, using items on hand to create this centerpiece is perfect!
 All you need is some black spray paint and your imagination!
-You can take this project as a base and use it for plenty of different ideas for halloween table decorations!
+You can take this project as a base and use it for plenty of different ideas for Halloween table decorations!

 Easy ideas for Halloween table decorations